Hibernate Second Level Cache

 Hibernate Second Level Cache Example

-To understand the second level cache through example, we need to create following pages:
+To understand the second level cache through example, we need to follow the following steps:

 Here, we are assuming, there is emp1012 table in the oracle database containing some records.